About Foster & Kinship Care

 Visit the Child Protection website to learn more about the support agency offering respite care for all ages of children and young people who live with kinship carers.

-The foster carers charter was developed by the Department for Child Protection, in collaboration with relative, kinship and foster carers in South Australia, Connecting Foster Carers – SA Inc, and alternative care service provider agencies.
+The foster carers charter was developed by the Department for Child Protection, in collaboration with relative, kinship and foster carers in South Australia, Connecting Foster & Kinship Carers – SA Inc, and alternative care service provider agencies.

 The charter asserts that carers are key partners within care teams and as such have the right to be treated with respect, be valued and receive adequate support.